Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 <img width="488" height="531" alt="Screenshot 2025-10-07 at 17 06 27" src="https://github.com/user-attachments/assets/88bdd595-a414-42e4-a152-369c3a203112" />

-Above Graph shows that the variables - Current Amount, Transaction Amount, Available Money are rightly skewed and we will apply log1p transformation which will help us in removing skewness and make data ditribution normal.
+Current Amount, Transaction Amount and  Available Money are rightly skewed with few high value transactions and we will apply log1p transformation which will help us in removing skewness as extreme outliers can disort with model part.

 ---